-One of Mr Blobby's most famous endeavours were the theme parks he took over: Pleasurewood Hills, Lowestoft; Happy Mount Park, Morecambe; Dobwalls, Cornwall; and Crinkley Bottom, Cricket St. Thomas.
+Some of Mr Blobby's most famous endeavours were the theme parks he took over: Pleasurewood Hills, Lowestoft; Happy Mount Park, Morecambe; Dobwalls Adventure Park, Cornwall; and Crinkley Bottom, Cricket St. Thomas.

-Noel Edmonds also had a Blobby-less theme park venture at Gotchaland, Bicton Park.
+Noel Edmonds also had a Blobby-less theme park venture called Gotchaland at Bicton Park, Devon.

 CRINKLEY BOTTOM AT cRICKET sT. tHOMAS

-Opening in July 1994, Mr Blobby took over the already thriving Cricket St. Thomas Wildlife Park near Chard, Somerset.
+Opening 2nd July 1994, Mr Blobby took over the already thriving Cricket St. Thomas Wildlife Park near Chard, Somerset.

 The park enabled visitors to explore Mr Blobby's house: 'Dunblobbin', and see him, Mrs and Baby Blobby in various live events.

-Mr Blobby wasn't the only children's character housed at the park.
-Noddy was a firm favourite with his 'Noddy in Toytown' attraction.
-'The Magic Roundabout's' Dougal, Zebedee and friends could be found in the 'TV's Family Favourites' ride, alongside K-9, The Clangers and Bill & Ben.
+Over the large grounds Mr Blobby wasn't the only children's character housed at the park.
+Noddy was a firm favourite with his 'Noddy in Toytown' attraction, along with costume characters who fans could meet.
+'The Magic Roundabout's' Dougal, Zebedee and friends could be found in the 'TV's Family Favourites' water ride, alongside Doctor Who's K-9 and a Dalek, The Clangers and Bill & Ben the Flowerpot Men.

 With the existing wildlife, fame from its use in the BBC's 'To the Manor Born' and huge range of family activities, Crinkley Bottom was a hit during the mid-nineties.
-It was also used in Mr Blobby's second VHS tape, 'BlobbyVision'.
+It was also used as a filming location for Mr Blobby's second VHS tape, 'BlobbyVision'.

 For more information and photographs on the Crinkley Bottom Theme Park, please visit our good friends at Dunblobbin - The Unofficial Crinkley Bottom Museum